AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 Whispering your partner's name: julia
 Your name in Pig Latin: onathanjay
 Your partner's name in Pig Latin: uliajay
-Your team name is Jonathan or Julia
+Your team name is Jonalia
 ```
 _______________________________________________________________________________________________________________